Pungyeon/custom-tags-article/README.md

 Great success!

 As said before, this is a rather simple implementation and there would still be a long way to go, before this would be of actual use.
 We would have to support all the various types (int32, int64, float types, structs, arrays, etc.) or figure out some abstraction to simplify our approach.
-However, I hope that the examples served their purpose as a good guide on how to get started.
+However, I hope that the examples served their purpose as a quick introduction.

 ## Summary
 In this article we covered the definition and usage of struct tags, as well as how to create our own custom tags.
 Of course, the examples in the article were simple (and incomplete) solutions, but I hope they demonstrated the building blocks for building your own custom struct tags.
 As mentioned before, the `reflect` package gives developers a lot of flexibility and therefore the possibilities are technically endless.
-If you really wanted to, it would be possible to write your own scripting language and evaluate this in your handler execution...
+If you really wanted to, it would be possible to write your own scripting language and evaluate this in your custom tag handler execution...
 However, let's just say, this is an idea beyond terrible.
-However, this is the curse of having endless flexibility, there is really nothing to stop you from making endlessly bad decisions with it.

-I hope this was useful!
-If you have questions or requests, then please feel free to reach out to me: lasse@jakobsen.dev
+That being said, you can have endless amount of fun with the `reflect` package.
+Even if it's not for anything useful, sometimes it's just a lot of fun to experiment and try out some whacky experiments.
+Most of the things I've learnt, have come from side-projects and whacky experimentation, which lead absolutely nowhere :joy:

-If you enjoyed the article, then be sure to have a look at https://jakobsen.dev for more of my articles.
+I hope this article was useful!
+If you have questions or requests, then please feel free to reach out to me: lasse@jakobsen.dev - If you enjoyed the article, then be sure to have a look at https://jakobsen.dev for more of my articles.

 Thanks! :bow: